IBM-AIBootcamps/CZ-techXchange/wxai_agent_lab/readme.md

 ## Environment access
 TBA
+ - TBA
+ - On the IBM watsonx.ai welcome screen, scroll down and click the plus button in the projects section to create a project.
+ - Name your project with a unique name (For example, include your name.)
+ - Finish by clicking the Create button.
 <!-- You must have access to a watsonx.ai SaaS environment and an initialized project within that environment.
 If you do not have one already, it can be provisioned on [TechZone](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx) by selecting the **watsonx.ai/.governance SaaS** environment and selecting **Education** as **Purpose**. -->